magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 place.

 Raising up the mind is the same.
-If that wasn’t the case then how could the Buddha look after you? means the one who knows, who is awakened and radiant.
+If that wasn’t the case then how could the Buddha look after you? *Buddho* means the one who knows, who is awakened and radiant.
 If your awareness is that of a small child how could you be awake and radiant?
 You’ll just keep putting your hand in the fire.
 If you know your mind but you don’t train it, how could that be intelligence?
 Worldly knowledge means cunning, knowing how to hide your mistakes, how to get away with things.
 That’s what the world says is good.
 The Buddha disagreed.

 What’s the point of looking outside yourself?
 Look really close, right here.
 Look at your mind.
 This feeling arises and it’s unwholesome, this